kaisenlinux/manpages-dev/packages/netdiscover.md

            u  Show unique hosts detected.

 CONFIG FILES
        There are 2 configuration files that netdiscover will look for, each time it is executed.
 If files doesn't exist, netdiscover will use default values.
-You can use the -d switch to dis‐ able reading and loading configuration files.
+You can use the -d switch to disable reading and loading configuration files.

        ~/.netdiscover/ranges
               This  file contains a list of ranges (one per line) used for auto scan mode instead of default ranges.
-By default netdiscover will use a list of common ranges used on local  net‐ works.
+By default netdiscover will use a list of common ranges used on local networks.

        Example: